It should be an oxymoron.

 Tragically for 50,000 American Veterans tonight, it’s not.

 Homeless Veterans are still very much present across our United States.
 Alone or with children, they’re living in cars, under bridges, hidden within parks, abandoned buildings, desolate, deserted alley ways, locking themselves within storage units and other places not meant for a human being to survive, let alone live.

 Many homeless Veterans are among the 8,000 former servicemen and women who commit suicide each year.
-That’s 22 Veterans a day.
-Each and every day, Veterans who often can’t bear to ask for help they’ve earned and deserve, choose to end their lives.
+Each and every day, an average of 22 men and women who served America end their lives.

 As a nation, we’ve made enormous progress towards a future in which no Veteran is homeless in America; to honoring our collective sacred trust to those who have borne the battle and their loved ones.

 More that cannot be done by one person, agency or program alone.

 At the 2014 Homeless Veterans Stand Down in Miami, an annual event that provides hot food and showers, a safe place to sleep for the weekend, healthcare services, a Veterans Court, benefits and housing specialists, Carrfour Supportive Housing’s Operation Sacred Trust (“OST”) program provided immediate, permanent housing to Veterans who arrived at the event homeless and left two days later with keys to their new residences.

 The 2015 Stand Down in Miami takes place from May 1-3 at the Robert King Park, 7025 W. Flagler Street, Miami, FL 33126.
 This year, Operation Sacred Trust has even more ambitious plans — to offer permanent housing to 15 homeless Veteran families during the Stand Down weekend.